-Conventional wines are made using animal proteins such as casein (from milk), albumin (from egg), gelatin (from meat) and isinglass (from fish) as fining agents to remove the haze as well as to improve the colour and clarity of wine.
+Conventional wines are made using animal proteins such as casein (from milk), albumin (from egg), gelatin (from meat) and isinglass (from fish) as fining agents to remove the haze as well as to improve the colour and clarity of the wine.
 While these products are filtered back out, they are not acceptable for anyone on a vegetarian or vegan diet.

-Alternatives such as clay-based fining agent, bentonite, or even plant casein are now used to produce true vegan wines.
+Alternatives such as clay-based fining agents, bentonite, or even plant casein are now used to produce true vegan wines.
 Switching to a plant-based fining agent does not alter quality.
 Vegan wines are as good as conventional wines, the difference being that they can be enjoyed by everyone, whatever their diet preferences.

 While some vegan wines will be approved by the Vegan Society, others are not and often it is really hard to tell if animal products have been used during the winemaking process.

 Luckily, Rude Wines has a wide selection of both vegan wines and vegetarian wines, clearly marked on their website, which you can narrow down by wine type, country of origin, price, food match and region.
-Each wine is hand-picked by their buyer and sourced from producers who are passionate about the quality of their wines.
+Each wine is hand-picked by their buyers and sourced from producers who are passionate about the quality of their wines.

 Rude Wines is kindly offering a selection box of 6 bottles of wine along with Jane Parkinson’s book ‘Food & Wine’.
 Head over to the competition for a chance to enter.

 Disclaimer: this recipe is sponsored by Rude Wines.
 All thoughts and opinions remain my own.